GSK bets on chimp virus with $321 million vaccines buy

 NEW GENERATION OF VACCINES

-The real attraction lies less in individual products than in the company's technology platform, which GSK hopes to exploit within its own vaccine development programs.
+The real attraction lies less in individual products than in the company's technology platform, which GSK hopes to exploit within its own vaccine development programmes.

 As such, the deal represents a long-term investment in a promising new scientific area, rather than one that will yield immediate financial rewards.